Yahlly21/Predicting-Respiratory-Failure-from-Medical-Questionnaire-Data/README.md

 **Data Exploration and Preprocessing:**

-Data Understanding: Analyzed the dataset to understand the distribution, types of features (numerical, categorical, binary), and the presence of missing values.
+Data Understanding: Analyzed the dataset to understand the distribution, types of features (numerical, categorical, binary), and used vizualizations for better understanding.
+Missing Values:  Handeled missing values using different methods.
-Data Cleaning: Handled missing values, removed outliers, and converted categorical features to numerical representations.
+Data Cleaning: removed outliers and converted categorical features to numerical representations.
 Feature Engineering: Added and transformed features, including normalizing numerical data and reducing dimensionality using techniques like PCA.

 **Model Selection and Training:**
-Trained multiple models including Logistic Regression, Decision Trees, CatBoost, and a Multi-Layer Perceptron (ANN).
+Trained multiple models including Logistic Regression, Decision Trees, CatBoost, and a Multi-Layer Perceptron (MLP).
 Performed hyperparameter tuning using techniques like Cross Validation and GridSearchCV to optimize model performance.
 Selected the best model based on AUC scores from validation tests.

 **Model Evaluation:**

 Evaluated models using the AUC metric and analyzed the results through confusion matrices and ROC curves.
-Chose the ANN model as the final model based on its superior performance on the validation set.
+Chose the MLP model as the final model based on its superior performance on the validation set.

 **Prediction and Final Output:**